Gerixmus/website-project/README.md

-# website-project
+# website project

-This project was built to showcase react website for a teaching company.
-It features contact functionality implemented with EmailJS
+This is a sample site for a teaching company.
+It is fully responsive and it features `about us`, `pricing` and `contact` pages.
+Using the form on the `contact` page you are able to send email to connected email address.

+## Build with

+- React
+- EmailJS
+- Google Maps Platform
+- GitHub Pages

 ## To do list 📋

 - Finish pricing page
 - Work on mobile view
 - Work on 360×800
-- Change email notification place